-As you can see from the chart above, the risk-to-reward ratio on this trade would have been about 1-to-3 which is many times better than the 1-to-2 risk-to-reward ratio we discuss in our DailyFX Education courses.
+As you can see from the chart above, the risk-to-reward ratio on this trade would have been about 1-to-3, which is many times better than the 1-1 risk to reward ratios we discuss in our DailyFX traits of successful trader’s research.

 Remember, this is simply a pattern to follow with buy and sell rules.
 Not all patterns and not all trades work out to be a winning trade.
 Therefore, it is important to be responsible to your account and use prudent risk management techniques such as trading in small sizes risking a small portion of your account.
 We suggest risking less than 5% of your account on ALL open trades.